 Every nation in the world has fascinating and captivating legends and myths about their origin that reflect the spirit of national pride, gratitude, and an awareness of their cultural roots.
 South Korea is one of the countries with various founding myths and legends.
 Among them, the most important and ancient is the legend of Dangun (단군), the first king who founded the Choson kingdom in 2333 BC.

 Furthermore, South Korea has a rich tapestry of folk tales.
 To preserve their unique cultural heritage, Korean film screenwriters have incorporated elements of myths and folktales into impressive and captivating cinematic masterpieces.
+This is also one of the most impressive Korean culture facts.

 Some examples are such as “Goblin“, “My Girlfriend is a Gumiho“, and “The Legend of the Blue Sea“.
 It can be seen that Korean folklore carries an unwavering vitality and serves as an endless source of inspiration for filmmakers.